 The Ricketts Index is an exhaustive index of nearly 1,900 English-language periodicals published before 1925.

-The Index of Literature in the English Language that Describes Postage Stamp Forgeries, Fakes, Reprints, Fraudulent Postal Markings and Other Obliterations, compiled in 2004 by Theodore M. Tedesco, includes both book and periodical references.
+The Index of Literature in the English Language that Describes Postage Stamp Forgeries, Fakes, Reprints, Fraudulent Postal Markings and Other Obliterations, compiled in 2004 by Theodore M. Tedesco and updated in 2014, includes book, periodical, and website references.
+The original index was published serially in the Philatelic Literature Review.
+The revised and updated edition is available online.

 Special Collections and Archives